February 13, 2010

 What does it mean?

-There seems to exist a mirror image of the autogynephiliacs, in the sense of F2M autoandrophiliacs.
+There seems to exist a mirror image of the "autogynephiliacs", in the sense of FTM "autoandrophiliacs".
 The Blanchard et al and Goozen et al studies do not tell us much about their erotic fantasies, though.

 Smith & Co argue that there is little cross dressing going on, but in the few cases they found crossdressing is followed by erotic arousal.
 They do not say anything about crossdreamers and crossenacters, i.e. women that get aroused by the idea of having a man's body or by acting like man.
 The reason for this is that they only asked about sexual arousal in connection with cross-dressing (bummer!).
 O'Keefe has documented that such fantasies exist.

-I would guess that crossdressing does not have the same symbolic value for F2Ms as it has for M2Fs, simply because women can dress up like men anytime and get away with it.
+I would guess that crossdressing does not have the same symbolic value for FTMs as it has for MTFs, simply because women can dress up like men anytime and get away with it.
 Therefore it makes sense that the erotic feelings arise as crossdreaming or crossenacting instead.

-Could the very existence of autoandrophiliacs be of help for autogynephiliacs?
+Could the very existence of "autoandrophiliacs" be of help for "autogynephiliacs"?
 I think so.
-There is so much guilt and shame involved with having AGP fantasies, especially when it comes to initiating relationships with women.
+There is so much guilt and shame involved with having erotic crossdreaming fantasies, especially when it comes to initiating relationships with women.

 O'Keefe's message is useful also in another way.
 Her's is the message that a lot of women and men have these fantasies.
 It is normal.
-Still, since nearly all of us keep quite about them, we tend to believe that we are the only "freaks" around.
+Still, since nearly all of us keep quite about them, we tend to believe that only men can feel this way.

-According to O'Keefe we are not freaks, but natural expressions of the variety of life.
+According to O'Keefe erotic crossdreamers are not freaks, but natural expressions of the variety of life.
 I kind of like that.

 I think most conditions that women have are dismissed because women are so accepted.
 Perfect example, women can dance with each other at a wedding without a glance (they're just being women).
 Two guys dance together at a wedding, people will start making assumptions they might be gay.